 Don’t plant your tulips too early, plant them deep and plant lots of them.

 Glyndebourne is on Tour and this is the moment when the gardeners start in earnest to prepare the gardens for next year.
 The thousands of tulips that will flower next spring are planted now.

 Although they have been on sale in garden centres for the past few months Head Gardener Kevin Martin advises that tulip bulbs are not planted until November.
 “Plant them earlier and they are susceptible to diseases like tulip blight.
 So be patient and you will get a much better display next year”.

 Most of the tulips grown at Glyndebourne are removed after flowering and new bulbs replanted each year.
-To achieve a relaxed, informal look the bulbs are thrown in groups into the borders and planed where they fall.
+To achieve a relaxed, informal look, the bulbs are thrown in groups into the borders and planted where they fall.
 Each bulb is planted as deeply as possible: at least three times the depth of the the bulb.
 Never skimp on tulips, the bulbs are inexpensive and large groups of them always look impressive.
-If you plan to leave your tulips in the ground for several years, plant the even deeper.
+If you plan to leave your tulips in the ground for several years, plant them even deeper.
 Because tulips are at their best in the first year after planting, most of the ones grown at Glyndebourne are removed after flowering and new bulbs replanted each year.
-Some varieties, such as ‘White Triumphator’ last several years as do the wild, species, tulips.
+Some varieties, such as ‘White Triumphator’ last several years as do the wild species tulips.
 Kevin is in the process of establishing permanent colonies of species tulips in the meadow around the orchard.
 By carefully choosing the varieties he plants, Kevin ensures that there are tulips in flower from the first rehearsals in April right through to the opening of the Glyndebourne Festival at the end of May.

 Steve’s tips for forcing bulbs